 So what have we learned so far?

-Basically, only the small percentage of men and woman who are 6 feet tall (or near enough) will be sitting comfortably at their office desks.
+Basically, only the minor percentage of men and woman who are 6 feet tall (or near enough) will be sitting comfortably at their office desks.
 The 99% of the world will be sitting sub-optimally, and in the long run, harming their bodies.

-Below we have organized a simple table in both feet and inches, and in centimeters, to help you find the optimal office desk for your height.
+Below we have provided a simple table in both feet and inches, and in centimeters, to help you find the optimal office desk for your height.
 Additionally, we have included the optimal height for standing desks and the optimal height for your office chair.